peardeck/policies/privacy-policy.md

 Under FERPA, a school must provide a parent, teacher or school administrator with an opportunity to inspect and review his or her child’s education records within 45 days following its receipt of a request.
 A school is required to provide a parent with copies of education records, or make other arrangements, if a failure to do so would effectively prevent the parent from obtaining access to the records.

 Requests to review student data from parents, teachers, and administrators may be directed to privacy@peardeck.com.
-In the event there is any erroneous data contained in the student record, Pear Deck will advise parents, legal guardians, and eligible students to contact the school to update their information in their Google user profile.
+In the event there is any erroneous data contained in the student record, Pear Deck will advise parents, legal guardians, and eligible students to contact the school to update their information in their Google or Microsoftuser profile.

 ## DATA TRANSFER

-User Content may be transferred from Pear Deck by sharing files or folders from your Google Drive.
+User Content may be transferred from Pear Deck by sharing files or folders from your Google Drive or Microsoft OneDrive.
 Google also provides a tool called Takeout that allows you to export and transfer all data at one time (see: https://takeout.google.com/settings/takeout).

 ## PAYMENT INFORMATION